Luci-MG/Under-the-Hood/docs/langdives/Java/ThreadPools.md

 # **Thread Pools**.

+Efficient task management is key to building high-performance applications.
+Thread pools streamline concurrency by reusing a fixed number of threads, reducing overhead and preventing resource exhaustion.
+This article explores thread pools, their benefits, and practical use cases, from basic implementations with Executors to advanced configurations with ThreadPoolExecutor.
+We will also covers essential interfaces like Runnable, Callable, and Future, demonstrating how they integrate with thread pools to handle concurrent tasks effectively.

 ## **What is a Thread Pool ?**

 A thread pool is a collection of worker threads that are created at the start and reused to perform multiple tasks.
 When tasks are submitted to the pool, a free thread picks up the task and executes it.
 If no threads are free, the tasks wait in a queue until one becomes available.